coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 Magic can be limited to effects from certain schools or subschools, to effects with certain descriptors, or to effects of a certain level (or any combination of these qualities).
-Spells and spell-like abilities that don't meet the qualifications simply don't work.
+Spells and spell-like abilities that don’t meet the qualifications simply don’t work.

 *Dead Magic:* These planes have no magic at all.
 A plane with the dead magic trait functions in all respects like an *antimagic field* spell.
 Divination spells cannot detect subjects within a dead magic plane, nor can a spellcaster use *teleport* or another spell to move in or out.
-The only exception to the "no magic" rule is permanent planar portals, which still function normally.
+The only exception to the “no magic” rule is permanent planar portals, which still function normally.

 ## How Planes Interact